 Fetishes may include clothing of the opposite sex (eg, women's undergarments), but if sexual arousal occurs mainly from wearing that clothing (ie, cross-dressing) rather than using it in some other way, the paraphilia is considered transvestism.

 Treatment of fetishistic disorder may include psychotherapy, drugs, or both.
-SSRIs have been used with limited success in some patients who request treatment.
+Selective serotonin reuptake inhibitors have been used with limited success in some patients who request treatment.